LipeRio-FNR/NintendOS-repository/README.md

 ### by the way, the art style and (some) assets for NintendOS 5 are already made! aero!

-# NintendOS Reviews and Bugfixes
+# NintendOS Reviews and Bug Reports
 besides using the Issues tab in here, you can use the Review and Bug Report form

 ### Review and Bug Report form